UllernJ/SoftwareEngineeringG14/README.md

 # Software Engineering & Testing project

+In this course we were tasked to create a system for guides that wants a platform for their services.

+## Backend
-This project uses Spring boot for backend and React with TypeScript to frontend.
+Spring boot application built with maven.

+## Frontend
+The frontend is built with React/TypeScript.

-## Downloading the necessary dependenciees
+## Installing the dependenciees
+For backend - run maven install.\

-In the frontend file simply use `npm install` and for backend use maven to install.
+In the frontend use `npm install` in the terminal while in the /frontend folder.

+## Tests
+The backend consists of 123 tests that test the API, Controller, Service, Dao, etc.\
+Coverage is currently 90%~